erikbatista42/AppCoda-mini-projects/README.md

 # AppCoda-Mini-Projects
-This App Coda Book leads us on how to make Food Pin: An app where you can add your favorite restaurants
+This App Coda Book leads us on how to make Food Pin: An app where you can save your favorite restaurants